Centric Software vs RetailNorthstar

 RetailNorthstar handles what Centric doesn't.

-See how RetailNorthstar replaces spreadsheet-based OTB, assortment, and buy planning — in 2–4 weeks, no IT required.
+See how RetailNorthstar replaces spreadsheet-based OTB, assortment, and buy planning — live in weeks, no IT required.